timescale/docs/timescaledb/tutorials/nfl-fantasy-league.md

 ## Create tables

-You need to create four tables:
+You will need to create six tables:

 * game

   Information about each game.
-Each game has a unique game

 * player

   Player information.